 Beyond the Classroom

 In Forms 3 and 4, students are trained and supported to serve as mentors to groups of middle school students.

 Through the Moral Empowerment through Language (METL) Programme, they assist the middle school students to study and discuss meaningful themes such as the purpose of life, making persistent effort towards noble goals, and maintaining hope in the face of difficulties, and explore together opportunities for service to the community.

-Creativity, Action and Service
+Creativity, Activity and Service

-In Forms 5 and 6, students participate in the Creativity, Action and Service (CAS) element of the IB Diploma Programme.
+In Forms 5 and 6, students participate in the Creativity, Activity and Service (CAS) element of the IB Diploma Programme.
 Through CAS, students have the opportunity to design and carry out their own activities in the areas of the arts, physical activity or service.

 Some students carry out their service as mentors of groups of junior youth through the METL Programme.